DZappala/Cold-War/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: feature request
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What problem does your feature resolve?**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise description of what the problem is and how you see it being resolved with your feature.

-**Describe the solution you'd like**
+**How might you implement this feature?**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you want to happen and how you'd go about doing it?

-**Describe alternatives you've considered**
+**What challenges have you identified that we'll have to overcome to implement this feature?**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of any alternative solutions, features, or roadblocks you've considered.

-**Additional context**
+**What additional context is necessary for us to understand your feature?**
 Add any other context or screenshots about the feature request here.